maddiehenniger/nf-imputation-pipeline/README.md

 - Allowing the user to select their `--filter-maf` value for phasing
 - Allowing the user to phase by pedigree if they meet a minimum number of test samples (at least >= 25 per `SHAPEIT5`)
 - Allowing the user to run `phase_rare` in the case of >=2000 test samples
-- Allowing the user to supply the `--map` argument for recombination rates
+- Allowing the user to optionally supply the `--map` argument for recombination rates

 ### Intermediate Imputation of Test Samples to the Reference Population

+!
+TODO: Decide how to incorporate IMPUTE5 for the user!

 After phasing, phased test samples will be imputed to the intermediate reference panel specified in the metadata (as the `imputationStep` column set to `one`).
 Briefly, the samples are first broken down into chunks using `imp5chunker` from the `IMPUTE5` package.
 The input arguments require the reference panel, the target test sample, the chromosome to break into chunks, and outputs a text file with coordinates.
 The text file contains the Chunk ID / chromosome ID / Buffered region / Imputation region / Length / Number of target markers / Number of reference markers.
 The default parameters for `--window-size` and `--buffer-size` are used in the pipeline.
 Ensuring a buffering region is present around the imputation region is critical for ensuring accuracy at the edges of imputation regions.